zoe-yuye/MoneyManager/README.md

 # Money Manager

-Money Manager is a simple yet practical expense recording application that helps users effortlessly manage their income and expense records, while providing detailed statistical insights.

-Users can securely register accounts through Firebase's authentication feature and choose to log in either via email registration or using their GitHub account.
+Money Manager is a web application built on React and Firebase, following a Backend as a Service (BaaS) model.
+It is designed to easily manage financial records, providing users with a platform to track income and expenses.
+With its categorization feature, the application provides practical functionalities, detailed statistics, and analysis charts for financial management.

 Deployed on github page, view through: [MoneyManager](https://zoe-yuye.github.io/MoneyManager/)